 Jeff Allan started dancing Argentine Tango in 1999 taking workshops with many of the tango maestros including Carlos Gavito, Fabian Salas, Gustavo Naveira and Andrea Misse & Javier Rodrigues.

 Since these early days his style of dancing has been more influenced by teachers such as Melina Sedo & Detlef Engel, Eric Jorissen, Carol Beauxis & Bernard Casasreales and Carlitos Espinoza & Noelia Hertado.

 Together with Sari Jeff studied Canyengue primarily with Arjan Sikking & Marianne Van Berlo.

 Jeff is a graduate of the Tango teacher training programme organised by maestros Melina Sedo & Detlef Engel.

 Jeff has been a driving force in the developing Glasgow Tango community.
-As well as working with Sari and the Glasgow Tango Studio Jeff was the co-founder of Glasgow's first weekly milonga, the Tango Bar, that is still running on a Wednesday evening downstairs at Blackfriars Bar Glasgow.
+As well as working with Sari and the Glasgow Tango Studio Jeff was the co-founder of Tango Bar, Glasgow's first weekly milonga.

 Jeff is Glasgow Tango Studio's resident DJ having played at various Tango events for over a decade.

-Many years of dancing and teaching have deepened his understanding and appreciation for traditional Tango music.
+Many years of dancing and teaching as well as Tango DJ workshops with Horacio Godoy and DJ seminars with Melina Sedó have deepened his understanding and appreciation for traditional Tango music.